-At December 31, 2019, our principal sources of liquidity was an aggregate of \$607.7 million of cash and cash equivalents and marketable securities, which primarily consist of short-term, investment-grade commercial paper, corporate bonds, and U.S. treasury securities.
-We had \$500.0 million aggregate principal amount of Notes outstanding at December 31, 2019.
-We have the ability to settle the Notes in cash, shares of our common stock, or a combination of cash and shares of our common stock at our own election.
-The Notes were not convertible at December 31, 2019.
+At December 31, 2020, our principal sources of liquidity were an aggregate of \$542.6 million of cash and cash equivalents and marketable securities, which primarily consist of short-term, investment-grade U.S. treasury securities, corporate bonds, and commercial paper.
+In October 2020, we completed the acquisition of Rimilia and paid \$121.4 million.
+We had \$500.0 million aggregate principal amount of Notes outstanding at December 31, 2020.